al6x/cluster_management/readme.md

 ## Deployment Scheme

-Let's suppose that we want to deploy our App on a cluster of 3 boxes using the following scheme. **Tags** are used to define connections (N to N, althouth in example below it's 1 to 1) between **Boxes** and **Services**.
+Let's suppose that we want to deploy our App on a cluster of 3 boxes using the following scheme. **Tags** are used to define connections (N to M, althouth in example below it's 1 to 1) between **Boxes** and **Services**.

 ![Deployment Scheme][deployment_scheme]

-Deployment scheme defined via config and service tags, see below.
+Deployment scheme defined via box tags (in config) and service tags, see below.

 ## Boxes